internalfx/regrid-spec/README.md

 ReGrid drivers MUST provide a constructor to return a new `Bucket` instance, which exposes all the public API methods.

+`connectionOptions` MAY be an existing connection, if that is more suitable to your chosen language.

 ###### Code Example

 ```javascript